 Jars must be standard canning jars.
-Rings MUST to be removed except dried foods on all jars.
-No open kettle canning will be
+Rings MUST be removed except dried foods on all jars.
+No open kettle canning will be accepted for judging.

-- and consistency.
-No freezer jams or jellies allowed.

-4. The management is not responsible for jars left on the grounds at the - close of fair.
+- 3. Jellies, jams and pickles may be opened by the judge to evaluate taste and consistency.
+No freezer jams or jellies allowed. - 4.
+The management is not responsible for jars left on the grounds at the close of fair. - 5.

-5. All foods must be canned and processed according to UW Extension - 5.
 All foods must be canned and processed according to UW Extension publication 2008 or more current year (or) "So Easy to Preserve (Georgia Extension) recommendations.
-The UW Extension canning publications are available at the Extension Office upon request. - 6.
+The UW Extension canning publications are available at the Extension\Office upon request. - 6.
 All food must have been canned since last year's fair. - 7.
 Limit of one entry per lot number.